Joe-Connolly/trustedreviews/README.md

 ![Team Photo](./src/img/search.gif)

 *Trusted Reviews* is a review-posting platform that offers a secure database of customer reviews and testimonials.
 Registered users can add to, view, and vote on a filterable/searchable list of product reviews.
 Retailers can access these reviews through a secure API that embeds a product summary (with its rating average and a link to the full set of reviews) within their websites.
+Trusted Reviews was built as a final project for Dartmouth's COSC52 Web Development course in Spring 2019.

 ## Key Features